douglasgreen/outlines/computing/operating_systems/linux.md

 8.  **Maintenance**: Remember, if you run a custom kernel, you will need to manually update it for new features, patches, and security fixes.

 Customizing the Linux kernel is a complex task that requires a good understanding of your hardware and software needs.
-It\'s generally recommended for advanced users who need specific kernel features or optimizations that aren\'t available in the standard kernel provided by their Linux distribution.
+It's generally recommended for advanced users who need specific kernel features or optimizations that aren't available in the standard kernel provided by their Linux distribution.
 Custom kernels can provide performance improvements, but they also require ongoing maintenance and can introduce system stability issues if not configured correctly.

 ## Virtualization and Containers